 Household representive and community members participate in the assessment of forest resources, forest management planning as well as determination of the carbon value of their forest plots.

+Principles of PCM

-Principles of forest carbon inventory at the local level
+Principles of the MRV system

 Simple Method and Tools

-In the context of the implementation of REDD in Vietnam, forest inventory methods, carbon storage estimate must be simple so that communities, households, and forest owners can implement.
-Other research institutions, management agencies, and technical forestry staff should provide input information for the forest owners and communities such as forest map based on satellite image interpretation/classification, number of necessary sample plots for each area, forest stratum/type.
-The models of volume estimate, biomass, and forest carbon should be beforehand constructed.
+In the context of the implementation of REDD in Vietnam, forest inventory methods, carbon storage estimate must be simple so that communities, households, and forest owners can implement with the assistance of technical forestry institutions.
 Normally, the models are sophisticated but they should be turned into simple tools and straighforwards like spreadsheets and diagram which can be easily used by the community and forest owners.

 If the method is too complex, forest users will be unable to fully participate in the inventory and analysis of forest resources, and assessment of carbon storage.
 This may make they are not responsible for the results, therefore, unwilling to comply with plan of long-term forest carbon may happen.